-Obituaries of young people littered Ebedei, a small village in Ukwuani Local Government Area of Delta state.
-One had images of two boys standing side by side, and a quote: ‘Death leaves a heartache no one can heal.
-Love leaves a memory no one can steal’.
+Obituaries of young people litter Ebedei, a small village in the Ukwuani Local Government Area of Delta State.
+One has images of two boys standing side by side, and a quote: ”Death leaves a heartache no one can heal.
+Love leaves a memory no one can steal.”

-“We can’t take the rate of death among young people any longer,” a resident, Nwajeli Sunday, says.
-“When I just came it was very low, but ever since they started their oil operations, it has been nothing to write home about.”
+“We can’t take the rate of death among young people any longer,” Nwajeli Sunday, the community youth head, says.
+He’s seated on a sofa in his living room, surrounded by a few men.
+“When I just came, it was very low, but ever since they started their oil operations, it has been nothing to write home about.”

-Dr. Sam Edewor (not real name), however, seemed to give a hint when asked of the impacts of gas flaring.
-He says: “Go to Ebedei.
+Dr. Sam Edewor (not real name), however, gives a hint when asked about the impacts of gas flaring.
+He says, “Go to Ebedei.
 You will see.
 It’s too obvious.”

 After 21 years in Lagos, Nwajeli went to live in Ebedei.
 His father had decided to relocate to his homeland to start farming.
-Ebedei at the time was a scarcely visible clustered settlement.
-Its only plea was its fling with nature, and of course, that was enough to cheer anyone coming from Lagos.
+Ebedei at the time was a scarcely visible settlement.
+Its only plea was its fling with nature, and that was enough to cheer anyone coming from Lagos.
 Unlike the fog in Lagos, fresh air was abundant in Ebedei.
 Tracts of green vegetation covered the soil.
-The village stream awaited children who loved to swim.
-The people also smiled greetings every now and then.
+The village stream beckoned on children, and dwellers smiled greetings to one another.

-Initially, the discovery of oil enlivened the people; they saw the prospect of basic amenities and general improvement in their economic condition.
+Initially, the discovery of oil enlivened the people, as they saw the prospect of basic amenities and general improvement in their economic condition.

-“We were very happy because we knew that wherever there’s oil there’s benefits,” Nwajeli says.
+“We were very happy because we knew that wherever there’s oil there’s benefits,” says Nwajeli.
 “We expected good roads, pipe-borne water, employment, infrastructure, etc.”